SimFin/simfin/README.md

 create a new virtual environment, where you install your local copy of the simfin package using these commands:

+    conda create --name simfin-dev python=3
-    source activate simfin-env
+    source activate simfin-dev
     cd simfin
     pip install --editable .

-You should now be able to edit the files inside the simfin directory and use them whenever you have a Python module that imports the simfin package.
+You should now be able to edit the files inside the simfin directory and use them whenever you have a Python module that imports the simfin package, while you have the virtual environment `simfin-dev` active.

 ## Testing